jfmengels/eslint-plugin-fp/readme.md

 - [no-class](docs/rules/no-class.md) - Forbid the use of `class`.
 - [no-delete](docs/rules/no-delete.md) - Forbid the use of `delete`.
 - [no-events](docs/rules/no-events.md) - Forbid the use of the `events` module.
+- [no-get-set](docs/rules/no-get-set.md) - Forbid the use of getters and setters.
 - [no-let](docs/rules/no-let.md) - Forbid the use of `let`.
 - [no-loops](docs/rules/no-loops.md) - Forbid the use of loops.
 - [no-mutating-assign](docs/rules/no-mutating-assign.md) - Forbid the use of [`Object.assign()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign) with a variable as first argument.